 Why You Need a Code Repository Hosting Service

 Here's where you might say, "But I'm the client, not the developer, I don't need to collaborate with developers!"
 Think back to the house analogy.
 If you, the client, don't care about getting access to the repo, that's like saying the construction company can build YOUR house in their own backyard.
 How are you going to get the house transferred from their land to yours?
-It's almost impossible.
+It's difficult, and if the construction company never gives you their address, they can just ghost you and you'll never see the house.

 GitHub is one of the most popular code repositories out there.
 Aloa uses GitHub for many of our client projects.
 It is a great repository for documentation purposes and is commonly used for collaboration.
 If you are working in teams, with other developers, GitHub is a great starting spot.